top of page

 This step helps you realign your life with the goals you keep thinking about but never begin.

-Step Three.
-Engineer Your Environment for Success.
+Step Three: Engineer Your Environment for Success

+Do you need more willpower?
 Most people think so, but willpower is unreliable, especially when life is busy and your energy is stretched.
 What makes the real difference is your environment.
-You can start the day determined and still be completely derailed by lunchtime if your surroundings are nudging you in the wrong direction.
+You can start the day determined and still be completely derailed by lunchtime if your surroundings nudge you in the wrong direction.

 If your environment makes unhelpful habits easy to fall into, you will fall into them without noticing.
 If it makes helpful habits easier, consistency becomes far more natural.